beacon-biosignals/OndaEDF.jl/docs/src/index.md

 ### Full-service import

-For a more "full-service" experience, OndaEDF.jl also provides functionality to extract `Onda.Samples` and `Onda.Annotations` and then write them to disk:
+For a more "full-service" experience, OndaEDF.jl also provides functionality to extract `Onda.Samples` and `EDFAnnotationV1`s and then write them to disk:

 ```@docs
 store_edf_as_onda